 James Wade can be claimed at 14/1 with BetFred and Betway and that puts the Machine just ahead of Daryl Gurney at best odds of 16/1 with Royal Panda.
 Of the names in the chasing pack, Gurney reached the semi final in Brisbane while others struggled.
 Anderson was a victim of Damon Heta in the quarter finals while both Wright and Wade lost their first round games.

 There may be some interest in Simon Whitlock this week after The Wizard made it through to the semis in Brisbane.
 Whitlock has a home crowd behind him and he can be backed at best odds of 25/1 with Coral and BetFred.
-Fellow Australians Corey Cadby and Kyle Anderson can both be picked up at a top price of 33/1 with 888Sport and Ladbrokes while Raymond Van Barneveld is quoted at a best of 50/1 with SportingBet and Royal Panda.
+Fellow Australians Corey Cadby and Kyle Anderson can both be picked up at a top price of 33/1 with Ladbrokes while Raymond Van Barneveld is quoted at a best of 50/1 with SportingBet and Royal Panda.

 Of course, we have to mention Damon Heta after his extraordinary performance last week.
 The 2019 Brisbane Masters Champion is down at 33/1 in places but you can improve on that by taking the 50/1 on offer from BetFred.